melanietosik/string-to-amr-alignment/README.md

 DESCRIPTION
 -----------

-Code is used for my undergrad thesis on String to Semantic Graph Alignment, see PDF [here] [1].
+Code used for my undergrad thesis on String to Semantic Graph Alignment, for the PDF see [here] [1].

-Most of the code is adapted from ["Aligning English Strings with Abstract Meaning Representation Graphs" (Pourdamghani et al., 2014)] [2]
+Most of the code is adapted from ["Aligning English Strings with Abstract Meaning Representation Graphs" (Pourdamghani et al., 2014)] [2].

 AUTHOR
 ------